 How does a nonimmigrant worker apply for an extension of stay or change of status following termination of employment?

-U.S. Citizenship and Immigration Services (USCIS) is providing information for nonimmigrant workers whose employment has terminated, either voluntarily or involuntarily.
-These workers may have several options for remaining in the United States in a period of authorized stay based on existing rules and regulations.
+U.S. Citizenship and Immigration Services (USCIS) is providing information for nonimmigrant workers who face job loss, either voluntarily or involuntarily.
+These workers have options to stay legally in the United States based on existing rules and regulations.

 What are the requirements in order to qualify for the 60-Day Grace Period?

-H-1B1, L-1, O-1, or TN classifications (and their dependents) to be considered as having maintained status following the cessation of employment for up to 60 consecutive calendar days or until the end of the authorized validity period, whichever is shorter (See 8 CFR 214.1(l)(2)).
+Workers in E-1, E-2, E-3, H-1B, H-1B1, L-1, O-1, or TN classifications (and their dependents) are allowed a discretionary grace period.
+This period permits them to be considered as having maintained status following the cessation of employment.
+The grace period lasts for up to 60 consecutive calendar days or until the end of the authorized validity period, whichever is shorter.
+To know more about the grace period, you can refer to 8 CFR 214.1(l)(2).

 Portability to a New Employer: Is it easy to switch jobs on H-1B?